-WHEREAS, the Board of Administration of the California Public Employees' Retirement System (CalPERS) at the April 1996 meeting approved a pre-tax payroll deduction plan for service credit purchases under Internal Revenue Code (IRC) section 414(h)(2); and WHEREAS, the Chino Basin Watermaster [Employer] has the authority to implement the provisions of IRC section 414(h)(2) and has determined that even though implementation is not required by law, the tax benefit offered by this section should be provided to those employees who are members of CalPERS; and WHEREAS, theChino Basin Watermaster {Employer} elects to participate in the pre-tax payroll deduction plan for all employees in the following CalPERS coverage group(s): {Membership Coverage Group(s)} Local Miscellaneous Plan NOW, THEREFORE, BE IT RESOLVED: I. That the Chino Basin Watermaster {Employer} will implement the provisions of IRC section 414(h)(2) by making employee contributions for service credit purchases pursuant to the California State Government Code on behalf of its employees who are members of CalPERS and who have made a binding irrevocable election to participate in the pre-tax payroll deduction plan.
+WHEREAS, the Board of Administration of the California Public Employees' Retirement System (CalPERS) at the April 1996 meeting approved a pre-tax payroll deduction plan for service credit purchases under Internal Revenue Code (IRC) section 414(h)(2); and WHEREAS, the Chino Basin Watermaster {Employer} has the authority to implement the provisions of IRC section 414(h)(2) and has determined that even though implementation is not required by law, the tax benefit offered by this section should be provided to those employees who are members of CalPERS; and WHEREAS, the Chino Basin Watermaster {Employer} elects to participate in the pre-tax payroll deduction plan for all employees in the following CalPERS coverage group(s): {Membership Coverage Group(s)} Local Miscellaneous Plan NOW, THEREFORE, BE IT RESOLVED: I. That the Chino Basin Watermaster {Employer} will implement the provisions of IRC section 414(h)(2) by making employee contributions for service credit purchases pursuant to the California State Government Code on behalf of its employees who are members of CalPERS and who have made a binding irrevocable election to participate in the pre-tax payroll deduction plan.
 "Employee contributions" shall mean those contributions reported to CalPERS which are deducted from the salary of employees and are credited to individual employee accounts for service credit purchases, thereby resulting in tax deferral of employee contributions.
 II.
-That the contributions made by theChino Basin Watermaster {Employer} to CalPERS, although designated as employee contributions, are being paid by theChino Basin Watermaster {Employer} in lieu of contributions by the employees who are members of CalPERS.
+That the contributions made by the Chino Basin Watermaster {Employer} to CalPERS, although designated as employee contributions, are being paid by the Chino Basin Watermaster {Employer} in lieu of contributions by the employees who are members of CalPERS.
 III.
 That the employees shall not have the option of choosing to receive the contributed amounts directly instead of having them paid by the Chino Basin Watermaster {Employer} to CalPERS.

-taster {Employer} shall pay to CalPERS the contributions from the same source of funds as used ax deferral of employee contributions. ment of the pre-tax payroll deduction plan cannot be ate the completed resolution is received and approved deduction plan by reporting pre-tax pa ino Basin Watermaster {Employer} irements and restrictions of the pre-tax payroll lyroll deductions when authorized by CalPERS for Coverage Group(s) who have elected to participate in PASSED AND ADOPTED by the governing {Employer} this 27 day of Augus ing body of the Chino Basin Watermast er t , 2009 . {year} ВҮ (Signature of Official) Chief Executive Officer RETURN ADDRESS: (Title of Official) Chino Basin Watermaster 9641 San Bernardino Road Rancho Cucamonga, CA 91730 200 C 1 C 1 C 1 C 1 C 1 C 1 C 1 C 1 C 1 C on the Will and referred to the Co.
-FOR C ALPERS USE ONLY Pre-tax Payroll Deduction Plan Effective Date: Approved by: Title: I MEMBED SEDVICES DIVISION Service Credit Section - Unit 830
+IV.That the Chino Basin Watermaster contributions designated as employee contributions designated as employee contributions allary, thereby resulting in tax defe Employer) shall pay to CalPERS the butions from the same source of funds as used rral of employee contributions.
+V. That the effective date for commencement of any earlier than July 1, 1996, or the date the in CalPERS, whichever is later. the pre-tax payroll deduction plan cannot be completed resolution is received and approved VI.
+That the governing body of the Chino I shall participate in and adhere to requiremend deduction plan by reporting pre-tax payroll dithose employees of the above stated Coverathis plan. its and restrictions of the pre-tax payroll PASSED AND ADOPTED by the governing boo {Employer} this 27 day of August dy of the Chino Basin Watermast er , 2009 . {year} BÝ (Signature of Official) , Chief Executive Officer RETURN ADDRESS: (Title of Official) Chino Basin Watermaster 9641 San Bernardino Road • Rancho Cucamonga, CA 91730 • • · · · · · · · · · · · · · · · · · · · 化定式水子表出出或水或水形水料水料水水水水水水水水水水水水水水水水水水水水水水水水水水水水水 FOR CALPE RS USE ONLY Pre-tax Payroll Deduction Plan Effect ive Date: Approved by: Title: I BALAKOED CEEMING ENVIOLENCE (CAN) retrong sering unit asu